Introduction to GUI

-- Yes, GUI helps the user to understand the functionalities present within the computer through Graphical icons and a click on the icon initiates the action and the desired communication of the user.
+- Yes, GUI helps the user understand the functionalities present within the computer through Graphical icons.
+A click on the icon initiates the action and the user’s desired communication.

-- Thus GUI provides the functionality by abstracting the hard to understand technical details of each component/module and provides hassle-free usage of the system.
+- Thus, GUI provides the functionality by abstracting the hard to understand each component/module’s technical details and provides hassle-free usage of the system.

 How Does GUI Work?

 The uses of a pointer that serves as navigation to interact with different visually appealing Graphical icons.
 Abstraction is a major concept that has been used in a GUI operating system.
-Users can use the pointer to click on the icon which initiates a series of actions.
+Users can use the pointer to click on the icon, which initiates a series of actions.
 Normally an application or functionality will get started.
 Then the user will have to provide input or tasks to generate the desired action from the machine.
-The GUI actually translates user language which comprises simple one-line commands, single click and double clicks to machine language or assembly language.
-Machine language is understood by the machine and hence the machine responds to the task initiated which is translated to use language and communicated to the user via GUI.
+The GUI actually translates user language, which comprises simple one-line commands, single click and double clicks to machine language or assembly language.
+The machine understands machine language, and hence the machine responds to the task initiated, which is translated to use language and communicated to the user via GUI.

 - An Example of a GUI screen is as follows.

-- In the above screen, if you want to access or start an application, say a video player, then all we need is to click the VLC Media player icon using the pointer.
+- If you want to access or start an application in the above screen, say a video player, then all we need is to click the VLC Media player icon using the pointer.

 - Double click the icon to open the application.